rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

 ## Edit message presets

 To edit a message preset, you first need to de-activate it to make it unavailable to create new messages (published messages using this preset will not be affected and will continue working).
-You then need to duplicate the message preset to create a new version to use to create new messages:
+You then need to duplicate the message preset to create a new version that you will use to create new messages:

 1. Access the message presets list, then deactivate the message preset that you want to edit.